<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Making the Decision to Rent Out Space in Your Home

-Do you like living with other people?
 When there’s someone else living in your space, everything changes.
-Depending on the space you have available, you could share a bathroom, kitchen, living room, and more.
+You could share a bathroom, kitchen, living room, and more.
 Even if you have an entirely different rental area with a separate entrance for tenants, you’ll still notice less privacy.

-Do you have the extra space?
 Do you have the room to accommodate someone else?
-If you don’t have an extra room free of your personal belongings, it doesn’t matter if you have the best personality for the job or need the extra cash, renting space just isn’t an option.
+If you don’t have an extra room free of your personal belongings, it doesn’t matter if you have the best personality for the job or need the extra cash—renting space isn’t an option.

-Is it legal where you live?
-We’ll dive into landlord responsibilities a little further into the discussion, but laws vary and before you get someone moved into your home, you need to make sure that you’re not breaking any laws.
+We’ll dive into landlord responsibilities a little further in this post, but laws vary, and before you get someone moved into your home, you need to ensure you’re not breaking any laws.

 Preparing Your Home for Tenants